COV-IRT/SARS-CoV-2_workshop/module1/README.md

 # separate the interleaved file into read1 and read2 files
 reformat.sh in=processed_reads/humanRemoved_SRR12447392.fastq out1=processed_reads/humanRemoved_SRR12447392_1.fastq out2=processed_reads/humanRemoved_SRR12447392_2.fastq
 ```
 *Note: We are using the [GRCh38.patch13](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39) human reference genome.
-For the purposes of this workshop we have provided you with a pre-indexed database ready to use with BBMap.
+For the purposes of this workshop, we have provided you with a pre-indexed database ready to use with BBMap.
 If you would like to use a different reference it will need to be indexed during the first use and that can take some time.
 To learn more about option and explore the parameters try running `bbmap.sh | less` or going to the BBMap website.*
 <br>

 Because the log file generated by the bbmap step isn't the most informative in terms of how many reads were remove, you could run the folowing command to get a feel for how the read counts have changed.